Haervwe/battleship/README.md

 # battleship
-Battleship noardgame made as part of The Odin Project curriculum Using TDD methology. implements two player local , and player vs ai modes
+Battleship boardgame made as part of The Odin Project curriculum Using TDD methology. implements two player local , and player vs ai modes